nondescryptid/lawtech-reading-list/README.md

 [Open source NLP and machine learning for legal texts: What is Blackstone and how did we build it?](https://research.iclr.co.uk/blog/blackstone-goes-live)

-> An interesting look into how the Incorporated Council of Law Reporting for England and Wales built their prototype version of its legal natural language processing system.
-Head [here](https://github.com/ICLRandD/Blackstone) if you want to check out their Github repository.
 ## Law of Tech

 ## Legal Education